 Much of the violence that followed was directed at Koreans.
 Roughly 40% of looted businesses were Korean-owned. and they came to refer to the event as “Sa-I-Gu” or “four two nine.”
 This was hardly coincidental.
 Two weeks after the filmed attack on Rodney King, a fifteen-year-old child named Latasha Harlins had been shot and killed by Soon Ja Du (두순자), a 51-year-old Korean shopkeep at Empire Market.
 As with Rodney King’s beating, it had been caught on video and broadcast over and over by the local news.

 There were already tensions between the black and Korean communities.
-The subject was was brought to center stage in 1990, when Sonny Carson led a six-month the Flatbush boycott in which participating black Brooklynites avoided Korean-owned shops.
+The subject was brought to center stage in 1990 when Sonny Carson led the six-month Flatbush boycott in which participating black Brooklynites avoided Korean-owned shops.
 In October, Ice Cube released Death Certificate, which included a song, “Black Korea.
-In November, the jury found Du guilty of manslaughter, a crime which carried a maximum sentence of sixteen years.
+In November, the jury found Du guilty of manslaughter, a crime that carried a maximum sentence of sixteen years.
 Judge Joyce Karlin decided instead, however, to charge Du with a $500 fine and sentence her to five years of probation and 400 hours of community service.
 Although the riots erupted six months later, many felt that the murder of Harlins was a contributing factor.

 During the riots, 2,383 Angelenos were injured and 63 died.
 Some 3,600 fires were set, destroying 1,100 buildings.
 Material losses approached 1 billion.
 On the second day of rioting, the LAPD and other law enforcement agencies retreated from Koreatown, leaving inhabitants and business owners to fend for themselves.
 In the ensuing chaos, eighteen-year-old Edward Song Lee was killed by “friendly fire” whilst protecting a pizza shop.
 The media acknowledge the toll on Korean Americans which, for much of the country, was probably the first significant collective acknowledgment of that culture since the “conclusion” of the Korean War.